^

 More than 15-20 years

-Proteinuria - the first clinical sign of a pathological process in the kidneys - appears only in the IV stage of development of diabetic nephropathy.
-The first 3 stages are asymptomatic and do not appear clinically.
-These three stages constitute the so-called "asymptomatic, preclinical" period of development of diabetic nephropathy.
-During this period, all functional changes in the kidneys (hyperfiltration, hyperperfusion of kidneys, microalbuminuria) can not be detected during routine examination of patients and require the use of special techniques.
-The tactics of examination using special methods are justified by the fact that only these first three (asymptomatic) stages of diabetic nephropathy can be reversible with a thorough and early initiated correction of hyperglycemia.
+Proteinuria, the first clinical sign of a pathological process in the kidneys, appears only in stage IV of diabetic nephropathy.
+The first three stages are asymptomatic and do not manifest clinically.
+These three stages constitute the so-called "asymptomatic, preclinical" period of diabetic nephropathy.
+During this period, all functional changes in the kidneys (hyperfiltration, renal hyperperfusion, microalbuminuria) cannot be detected during routine examination of patients and require the use of special methods.
+The tactics of examination using special methods is justified by the fact that only these first three (asymptomatic) stages of diabetic nephropathy can be reversible with careful and early correction of hyperglycemia.

-The appearance of proteinuria indicates that already about 50% of the glomeruli are sclerotized and the process in the kidneys has become irreversible.
-Since the onset of proteinuria in diabetes mellitus, GFR begins to decrease with a mathematically calculated value of 1 ml / min per month (or about 10-15 ml / min per year), which leads to the development of TERMAL renal failure even 5-7 years after detection resistant proteinuria.
-At this stage, even the most thorough correction of violations of carbohydrate metabolism is no longer able to stop or significantly slow down such a rapid progression of diabetic nephropathy.
+The appearance of proteinuria indicates that about 50% of the glomeruli are already sclerosed and the process in the kidneys has become irreversible.
+From the moment proteinuria appears in diabetes mellitus, the SCF begins to decrease with a mathematically calculated value of 1 ml/min per month (or about 10-15 ml/min per year), which leads to the development of terminal renal failure already 5-7 years after the detection of persistent proteinuria.
+At this stage, even the most careful correction of carbohydrate metabolism disorders is no longer able to stop or significantly slow down such a rapid progression of diabetic nephropathy.

-From the onset of diabetes, the stage of microalbuminuria develops, as a rule, in 5 years, the stage of proteinuria is 15-20 years, the stage of chronic kidney failure is 20-25 years later.
+From the onset of diabetes mellitus, the stage of microalbuminuria develops, as a rule, after 5 years, the stage of proteinuria - after 15-20 years, the stage of chronic renal failure - after 20-25 years.

 You are reporting a typo in the following text: